 How to enable GalaPro

-In order for the app to work, airplane mode must be turned on so that there are no other interfering signals.
-Also, the device cannot have the screen locked and must remain on for the entirety of the performance (though I found this only drained my battery by about 7%).
+To use GalaPro, airplane mode must be on so that there are no other interfering signals.
+Also, the device cannot have the screen locked and must remain on for the entirety of the performance.
 Since the screen is very dim, the light is not distracting at all.

-The pre-performance description lasts about 10 minutes and begins when the app is activated for the show, cutting off right as it begins.
-The description talks about the different characters and their physical descriptions, such as their hair color, build, and makeup.
-Details of the costumes are described as well, though there are no costume changes during the play.
-There is also a description of the set, which remains unchanged through the play, and the different props that are used for dancing such as ladders and stairs.
+The pre-performance description lasts about 10 minutes.
+It begins when the app opens for the show, cutting off right as it begins.
+The description talks about the different characters and their physical descriptions, such as their hair color, build, makeup, and costume details.
+There is also a description of the set and common props.

 Do I need to know about dance?